House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 YEEZUGO Floor Drill Press Stand Table for Drill

-If you’ve already got a perfectly usable drill in your tool collection, then you might not need to add an entire drill press.
+If you have a perfectly usable drill in your collection, you might not need to buy an entire drill press.
 Instead, the YEEZUGO Floor Drill Press Stand Table for Drill allows you to clamp your existing drill into this device and turn it into a functioning drill press.

-What’s best about this machine is the low price that makes it affordable for any hobbyist to get started with a drill press and not go broke doing so.
-It works well and even has an accurate depth stop adjustment like most standard drill presses.
+What’s best about this machine is its low price, making it affordable for any hobbyist to get started with a drill press and not go broke.
+It works well and has an accurate depth-stop adjustment like most standard drill presses.

-But there were some flaws that made this a bit difficult to work with at times.
+But there were some flaws that made the YEEZUGO a bit difficult to work with at times.
 It’s hard to get completely plumb because of the shape and balance of a drill.
 And the heavier your drill is, the worst this problem will be.
-Heavy drills can actually pull the tower out of alignment.
-But once you get everything dialed in, this is one of the most affordable ways to get the functionality of a drill press.
+Heavy drills can pull the tower out of alignment.
+But once you get everything dialed in, it is one of the most affordable ways to get the functionality of a drill press.

 Pros